 Your application is affected if:

-- you, your spouse or common-law partner, or any of your family members have a criminal record or a serious medical problem.
+- you, your spouse or common-law partner, or any of your family members have a criminal record or a serious medical problem or pose a security risk.

 What cannot affect your application

-Your application is not affected by your financial situation, skills upgrading in Canada, volunteer work, marital status or the number of family members you have in your home country.
+Your application is not affected by upgrading your skills in Canada, volunteer work, marital status or the number of family members you have in your home country.

 Applying for your family at the same time

-You must include all your family members in your application for permanent resident status, even if they do not want to come to Canada with you.
-Family members who are not listed in your application cannot be sponsored by you at a later date.
+You must list all your family members in your application for permanent resident status.
+Your family members can have medical, criminal and security screening at the time of your application even if they don’t want to come to Canada with you.
+Family members who aren’t listed on your application and were not screened cannot be sponsored by you at a later date.

-You and your family members can get permanent resident status at the same time.
+You and your listed family members can get permanent resident status at the same time or you can sponsor your family members at a later date as long as they meet the requirements.

 Applying for an open work permit at the same time

 You can apply for an open work permit at the same time that you apply for permanent resident status.
-An open work permit allows you to take any job you wish.
+After you receive your open work permit you can take any job you want.

 Permanent residence in Quebec

-If you are a live-in caregiver working in Quebec, the province will also assess your application.
+If you have a Live-in Caregiver Program work permit and are working in Quebec, the province will also assess your application.
 The province will look for additional information, including your knowledge of French.
-For more information on permanent residence in Quebec, visit the website of the ministère de l’Immigration et des Communautés culturelles (Quebec Immigration).
+For more information on permanent residence in Quebec, visit the website of the ministère de l’Immigration, de la Diversité et de l’Inclusion (Quebec Immigration).

 Leaving Canada (permanently or for vacation)

-If you go away on a long vacation, you may need to reapply for a temporary resident visa before returning to Canada.
-Before traveling, you should contact the Call Centre for more information.
+If your permanent residence application is in process and you leave Canada for any reason, you may need to reapply for a temporary resident visa before returning to Canada.
+Before traveling, you should apply for a new temporary resident visa from within Canada.

 You can leave the program and return permanently to your home country at any time.
 However, you should give adequate notice to your employer.